newhinton/Timed-Silence/README.md

   </tr>
 </table>

 Features
 --------

 - **Time** Create schedules for when your phone should be muted or loud
 - **Calendar** Let your calendar manage the volume for you.
 Depending on events, your phone will be silent!
 - **Keywords** If you have specific events, keywords will help you get the silence you need!
+- **Bluetooth** When a bluetooth device connects, your phone can react to it!
+- **Sanity Check** Just so that you don't miss anything important, we have a checkup that you can use to verify your settings!

 Installation
 ------------